32 Different Types of Moths in Minnesota

 Due to their clover and alfalfa diet, these moths in Minnesota are considered agricultural pests; however, some studies have also shown them to assist in pollinating certain crops, including soybeans and cotton.
 In addition, these moths can often be seen around porch lights near homes during summer evenings when they come out searching for food or mates.

 Because their populations can develop outbreaks occasionally due to favorable environmental conditions, the Green Cloverworm Moth requires careful monitoring to prevent them from disrupting local agriculture industry operations or causing damage to crops.
-Integrated Pest Management strategies should be employed to help maintain manageable levels without resorting to chemical treatments that may cause harm to beneficial insects or bring about other negative effects due to potential residues in produce grown using those chemicals.
+Integrated Pest Management strategies should help maintain manageable levels without resorting to chemical treatments that may cause harm to beneficial insects or bring about other negative effects due to potential residues in produce grown using those chemicals.

 28. Hemina Pinion Moth